 Even if he shows interest in you, you still have to be guided in the way you open up your heart.
 Take your time to know if the risk would be worth it.

 You’ve only had a date and you’re already dreaming about your life with this prince charming.

 You aren’t even sure of his intentions yet.

 Know that you’re in charge of your heart.
 You’re the gatekeeper of your heart.
 You have the power to decide how you open it and who you let in.

 This saved me from unnecessary heartbreaks because I wouldn’t show interest in a man who didn’t show interest in me.

 One way I was the heartbreaker and not the heartbroken was believing that self-love is stronger than any romantic love.

-Count it as selfish, thank you.
+Call me selfish, thank you.